Skip to main content

 Maximum quantities

-(a) 10 L, including not more than 5 L of Class I liquid, in a single room, or
+(a) 10 L, including not more than 5 L of Class I liquids, in a single room, or

-(b) 250 L, including no more than 60 L of Class II liquid, or 10 L of Class I liquid, in a single fire compartment having a fire-resistance rating not less than 45 min.
+(b) 250 L, including not more than 60 L of Class II liquids or 10 L of Class I liquids, in a single fire compartment with a fire-resistance rating of at least 45 min.

-(2) In automotive shop or industrial arts areas of an educational facility, storage of up to 75 L of flammable liquids and combustible liquids, including not more than 25 L of Class I liquid, shall be permitted outside of a cabinet or room as specified in Article 4.2.6.2.
+(2) In the automotive shops or industrial arts area of an educational facility, storage of up to 75 L of flammable liquids and combustible liquids, including not more than 25 L of Class I liquids, shall be permitted outside of a cabinet or storage room as required in Article 4.2.6.2.

 Containers

 4.2.6.4.
-Where individual containers with a capacity of more than 5 L are required for storage of flammable liquids or combustible liquids in a building, safety containers conforming to ULC/ORD-C30, “Safety Containers”, and of not more than 25 L capacity, shall be used.
+Where individual containers with a capacity of more than 5 L are required for storage of flammable liquids or combustible liquids in a building, safety containers of not more than 25 L capacity conforming to ULC/ORD-C30, “Safety Containers”, shall be used.

 Separation of dangerous goods